klmr/knitr-example/deseq.md

 ```

 The last parameter in the above call already specifies what we are going to
-compare later.
+contrast later.
 We ignore it for now.

 Now we can run the library size normalisation on this.